dirtsimple/postmark/README.md

 Sync Markdown Files to WordPress Posts and Pages
 -------------------

-Static site generators let you can use a revision-controlled tree of markdown files to make a site, but don't offer a lot of themes or dynamic features.
+Static site generators let you use a revision-controlled tree of markdown files to make a site, but don't offer a lot of themes or dynamic features.
 Wordpress has lots of themes and dynamic features, but locks up your content in HTML embedded in a database, where you can't use your own editor or revision control anything.

 So why not **combine** the two?